Asutosh11/RxJava-explained-in-a-simple-way/README.md

 4. Let’s suppose you have 5 classes doing different things and in total you have 15 callbacks.
 How can you make the code more readable and maintainable ?

 5. You get two list of same size, list 1 and list 2.
 See this situation.
 Fire API 1 -> Get list 1, Fire API 2 - > Get list 2.
-For every item in list 1 or list 2,  Fire API 3 with parameters object of list 1 and object of list 2.
+For every item in list 1 or list 2,  Fire API 3 with parameters consisting of data from list 1 and data from list 2.
 How can you achieve that ?

 6. Let’s suppose you have a home screen (MainActivity).
-On the MainActivity, you have 3 RecyclerView (RecyclerView1, RecyclerView2, RecyclerView3) placed in a vertical order one after the other in a LinearLayout -
+On the MainActivity, you have 3 RecyclerView (RecyclerView1, RecyclerView2, RecyclerView3) placed in a vertical order one after the other in a LinearLayout.

    RecyclerView1, gets updated after getting the data from SQLite database.
    RecyclerView2 and RecyclerView3 get updated after getting data from an API call.